isomerpages/moe-xishanpri/_departments/CCE/National Education.md

 ###### 2. NE Integration Programme for IS and SPR

-This programme provides opportunities for our international students (IS)  and Singapore Permanent Resident students (SPR) to deepen their understanding about the rich and diverse cultures of Singapore and build an enduring emotional connection with Singapore.
+This programme provides opportunities for our international students (IS) &nbsp;and Singapore Permanent Resident students (SPR) to deepen their understanding about the rich and diverse cultures of Singapore and build an enduring emotional connection with Singapore.

-###### 3. Learning at Xishan Heritage Gallery and Heritage Cove
+###### 3.&nbsp;&nbsp;&nbsp; Learning at Xishan Heritage Gallery and Heritage Cove

 Xishan Primary unveiled its extended Heritage Gallery (The Heritage Cove) on Thursday, 28 July 2022.
 The launch reception was officiated by our SAC Chairperson, Mrs Agnes Sim and members of the SAC.